brprojects/AI-and-Robotics/README.md

 ### Results

+The Q-table values are updated using the Q-learning formula:
+`Q(s, a) = (1 - α) * Q(s, a) + α * (r + γ * maxₐ' Q(s', a'))`
+- Q(s, a) - the Q-value of state s and action a.
+- α - the learning rate (0 < α ≤ 1), controlling the weight given to new information compared to past Q-values.
+- r - the immediate reward obtained after taking action a in state s.
+- γ - the discount factor (0 ≤ γ < 1), determining the importance of future rewards.
+- s' - the next state after taking action a in state s.
+- maxₐ' Q(s', a') - the maximum Q-value of all possible actions in state s', estimating the future cumulative reward.

 The trained agent's performance is evaluated against the optimal strategy using its win percentage.
 The visualisation also shows agent's learning progress over episodes.
 As can be seen below, the agent's strategy becomes comparable to optimal after around 20,000 episodes.
 A learning rate is initially 0.4 and the exploration rate is initially 0.9, reduced by a factor of 0.95 and 0.85 respectively every 500 episodes.